Pasquina/ARCinDelphi/README.md

 Some musings about hiding methods and ARC idiosyncrasies File this under Delphi Compiler Red Herrings.
 I didn't start out to try to  understand this, but that's the way it worked out.
 Obviously, I had bugs.
 Not so obviously, it took me a long time to understand why.

-There's a blog post about this that you can read at [When I get it posted, the link will be  here]
+There's a blog post about this that you can read at [Delphi Red Herrings: Hidden Virtual Methods](https://delphichops.blogspot.com/2021/07/arc-in-delphi.html "Delphi Red Herrings").

 ## Thesis